Content, History and Currency

 RonBloore.ca began as a byproduct of the job of cataloguing the works which remained in the painter's possession.
 Its inevitable expansion to include commentary was a bit problematic because its subject and sponsor refused to read it.
 The painter stuck to a policy, implemented in 1959, of not saying, writing, nor even reading anything about himself or his work, except to speak of his methods or to fact-check information.

 The oldest sections of the site were designed for 56Kbps modems.
 Later on gallery pages were tailored to 1Mbps broadband and larger monitors.
-Now higher speed connections and new browser features have facilitated gathering images onto single long pages and having high resolution versions openable in separate windows.
+Now, with higher speed connections and new browser features images are gathered onto single long pages and high resolution scans open in separate windows.

 Ronbloore.ca is being updated piecemeal.
-And new pages are being built and uploaded piecemeal too; posted even when they are in early stages of development.
-Recently added or altered pages appear in light text on the Contents page and hovering on the links will reveal if they have been added, edited or supplemented and when.
+New pages are being posted even when they are in early stages of development.
+Recently added or altered pages appear in light text on the Contents page and hovering on the links will reveal when they were added or updated.
 No page on the site is ever really finalized.
-Nor is the site to be seen as finished until the internet itself is finished.

-Wandering the site will usually lead to vintage web pages because a few of these will be kept for their old world charm.
-That is not to say that they have been left intact.
-They are corrected, adjusted and added to as new information arises and their code will be kept viable as long as their look and feel can be preserved.
+Wandering the site will usually lead to vintage web pages.
+A few of these will be kept for their old world charm.
+But they are still corrected, adjusted and added to as new information arises and their code will be kept viable as long as their look and feel can be preserved.

-In early days, and in some vestigal pages still, links were hover-colour coded: orange within the site, blue to other sites and red to elsewhere on the same page.
-But outside links keep dying so there are no more outside links on new or updated pages.
+In early days links were hover-colour coded differently: orange within the site, blue to other sites and red to elsewhere on the same page.
+But outside links keep dying so there are no more outgoing links.
 Orange links still go around the site or around the current page.
 Red colouring is now applied to sold works and links (and image borders) that turn blue when hovered over are artworks in the estate which are now for sale (or at least will be at some point).